Few things are more annoying than opening your Chromebook and waiting. Apps take longer to load, tabs freeze, and even typing can feel slow.

 These signs help you notice small problems before they turn into bigger issues.
 Catching them early makes it easier to fix speed problems quickly.

-• Browser Tabs Reload Often: Tabs refresh on their own when you switch back to them.
+- Browser Tabs Reload Often: Tabs refresh on their own when you switch back to them.
+This is often a sign of low RAM; the browser is discarding inactive tabs to free memory.

-• Updates Take Too Long: System updates download or install slower than expected.
+- Updates Take Too Long: System updates download or install more slowly than expected.

-• Random App Crashes: Apps close suddenly without warning during normal use.
+- Random App Crashes: Apps close unexpectedly during normal use.

 What Reddit Users Say About Slow Chromebooks?